All Episodes

 Dana Milbank is a little miffed about it.

-Any administration going to say that.
+Any administration going to say that?

 You want to get rid of nukes?

-Fine, let's get rid of all of them right now.
+Let's get rid of all of them right now.

-Maybe it was Gorge Gorbachev who said that in Reagan said, No, no, no, we're not gonna.
+Maybe it was Gorbachev who said that.

 Here's part of what Dana Milbank wrote.

-World leaders arriving in Washington for Obama's nukes security summit must have felt for a moment that they had instead been transported to Soviet era Moscow.
+World leaders arriving in Washington for Obama's nukes security summit must have felt for a moment that they had instead been transported to Soviet-era Moscow.

-Now that's an amazing opening sentence for old Dana Milbank, and sadly it is prophetic.
+Now, that's an amazing opening sentence for old Dana Milbank, and sadly, it is prophetic.

-These world leaders entered a capital that had become a military encampment, camo wearing military police in Humvees, enough army vehicles to make it look like a May Day parade on New York Avenue, where a bicyclist was killed Monday by a National Guard truck.
+These world leaders entered a capital that had become a military encampment, camo-wearing military police in Humvees, enough army vehicles to make it look like a May Day parade on New York Avenue, where a bicyclist was killed Monday by a National Guard truck.

 In the middle of it all was Obama, occupant of an office once informally known as leader of the free world, putting on a clinic for some of the world's greatest dictators in how to circumvent a free press.

-Dana Milbank state-controlled Washington Post.
+Dana Milbank, state-controlled Washington Post.

 Obama putting on a clinic for some of the world's greatest dictators in how to circumvent a free press.